 This information is given as a general guide; it is your responsibility to check deadlines and relevant information for each scholarship.

 - Fulbright Postgraduate Awards: All-discipline awards covering tuition fees and a living stipend offered for the first year of postgraduate or doctoral study, or for 'special student research' at any accredited US institution.
 Also subject-specific awards for journalism, medical studies, public policy, public administration, international law and human rights, risk analysis, biology, chemistry, physics, anthropology and more.
 Fulbright also offer a number of awards for study at specific universities.
 Note, these may have different closing dates.
 Fulbright Commissions can be found in a number of countries and may each run award programmes for citizens of that country.
-The deadline for awards for UK students going to the USA is usually early November.
+The deadline for awards for UK students going to the USA is currently end of May (ie May 2023 for 2024-25 entry).

 - Thouron Awards: up to 10 awards of $31,500 per year, for up to two years, for any graduate subject at the University of Pennsylvania for UK citizens who have graduated (or will graduate) from a UK university.
 Deadline usually the beginning of November.